FixedEffects/FixedEffectModels.jl/README.md

 The function `reg` estimates linear models with
-  - high dimensional categorical variable.
-It avoids the construction of a design matrix too large to fit in RAM.
+  - high dimensional categorical variable
   - instrumental variables (via 2SLS)
-  - robust standard errors (White or clustered)
+  - robust standard errors (White or multi-way clustered)

 This package objective is similar to the Stata command `reghdfe` and the R command `felm`.